wlsf82/hackernews/README.md

 ## Running tests

 Run `yarn test` to run the automated unit tests.
+Run `yarn run test:e2e:cypress` to run the Cypress end-to-end tests.

-And run `yarn run test:e2e` to run the end-to-end (e2e) tests.
+Run `yarn run test:e2e:protractor` to run the Protractor end-to-end (e2e) tests.

-> The e2e tests are executed against a remote environment, so the application needs to be deployed to this environment prior to running them.
+> Note: local server need to be up and running.

+### Running end-to-end tests on CI

+Run `yarn run ci:cypress` to run the Cypress end-to-end tests on CI mode.
+Run `yarn run ci:protractor` to run the Protractor end-to-end tests on CI mode.

+> Here CI mode means that a local server will be automatically started before the tests run, and the server will be automatically shut down when the tests are finished.